-The Specification for Safety-Related Steel Structures for Nuclear Facilities, including Supplement No. 1, is intended to be complete for normal design usage in the design, fabrication and erection of safety-related steel structures for nuclear facilities in conjunction with the AISC Specification for Structu al Steel Buildings and Commentary (ANSI/AISC 360-10).
+The Specification for Safety-Related Steel Structures for Nuclear Facilities is intended to be complete for normal design usage in the design, fabrication and erection of safetyrelated steel structures for nuclear facilities in conjunction with the AISC Specification for Structural Steel Buildings and Commentary (ANSI/AISC 360-16).

-This Commentary is nonmandatory and furnishes background information and references for the benefit of the engineer seeking further understanding of the derivation and limits of the Nuclear Specification
+This Commentary is nonmandatory and furnishes background information and references for the benefit of the engineer seeking further understanding of the derivation and limits of the Nuclear Specification.